AOC follows NYS Covid guidance.

 Junior Handlers are welcome

-Limit: 6.
-Handler can enroll 2nd dog is class is not full
+Limit: 6, handler can enroll 2nd dog is class does not fill

 Instructor: Elaine Humphrey